 Cruises usually last around 3-4 hours and showcase the incredible Tasman Peninsula.
 The highest vertical sea cliffs in the Southern Hemisphere tower over you, while waterfalls, caves, arches, stacks, and other rock formations are all on display.
 And of course, there’s incredible bird and sea life in the area: whales, dolphins, seals, eagles, falcons, cormorants and many more.

-Tip: Make sure you rug up for the trip, as it can get mighty cold out on the water – even in summertime!
+Tip: Make sure you rug up for the trip, as it can get mighty cold out on the water – even in summer!

 This Tasman Peninsular Kayak Tour is also a great way to explore the area and get up close to the amazing marine life.

 Port Arthur Convict Site

 One of the most popular day trips from Hobart is a visit to the Port Arthur Convict Site, located on the Tasman Peninsula about 90 minutes drive south-east of Hobart.
 Port Arthur is the remains of a large prison complex that was set up in the 1830s to house misbehaving convicts.

-If you don’t have a car you can take the Port Arthur: Shuttle Express Round Trip From Hobart – which gives you four hours to explore the site and arrives back in Hobart at 5.30pm.
+If you don’t have a car, you can take the Port Arthur Round Trip From Hobart – which gives you six hours to explore the site and arrives back in Hobart at 6.30pm.

 Port Arthur had a notorious reputation as a harsh prison, where inmates were heavily secured and forced to work hard labour jobs like construction, quarrying stone, and felling trees.
 Boys as young as nine were held at Port Arthur before the prison closed in the 1870s.